Los Angeles, CA

 ︎:Amina Cruz

-Jamison Edgar (they/them) is a queer southerner sowing roots in Southern California.
-A historical triangulator and avid student of the dance floor, Edgar sculpts cultural memory into exhibitions of radical exuberance.
-Their curatorial work centers the indispensable role that queer, trans, Black, and brown artists play in shaping post-human imaginaries.
+Jamison Edgar (Los Angeles, CA) is an Indigenous scholar sowing roots in Southern California.
+A historical triangulator and avid student of the dancefloor, Edgar sculpts archival fragments into exuberant displays of joy and resistance.
+Their exhibitions, essays, and public programs emphasize the indispensable role that queer, trans, Black, Brown, and Indigenous artists play in shaping post-human imaginaries.

 “Curator to Watch”